Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Diffusion Models (DMs)

 \subsection{Development of DMs}

-Diffusion models are generative models inspired by non-equilibrium thermodynamics, mirroring natural processes like ink diffusing through water or heat spreading in a metal bar.
-At their core, they follow the simple yet powerful idea of systematically and gradually destroying structure in data through iterative noise addition and learning to reverse this process in a step-wise fashion~\cite{firstDM}.
-While introduced by Sohl-Dickstein et al.~\cite{firstDM}, the approach gained widespread adoption through Ho et al.'s Denoising Diffusion Probabilistic Models (DDPM)~\cite{ho2020denoising}.
+\glspl{dm} are generative models inspired by non-equilibrium thermodynamics~\cite{firstDM}, mirroring natural processes like ink diffusing through water.
+At their core, they follow the simple yet powerful idea of systematically and gradually destroying structure in data through iterative noise addition and learning to reverse this process in a step-wise fashion.
+While introduced by Sohl-Dickstein et al.~\cite{firstDM}, the approach gained widespread adoption through Ho et al.'s \gls{ddpm}~\cite{ho2020denoising}.
 The framework of \glspl{dm}, as illustrated in Figure \ref{fig:DM_overview}, involves two key phases: the forward process and the backward process.